 3. Antioxidant Activity

 Vitamin E is known for its rich antioxidant activity that helps neutralize the free radicals that cause damage to your scalp and hair.
-This helps keep your follicles free from damage while curbing splitting and breakage.
+This keeps your follicles free from damage while curbing splitting and breakage.

 4. Conditions Hair

-Vitamin E has strong emollient properties, which means that is seals moisture in the hair shaft, keeping it conditioned.
-With regular use, Vitamin E tackles dryness, making your hair smooth and strong.
+Vitamin E has strong emollient properties.
+This means that it seals moisture in the hair shaft, keeping it conditioned.
+With regular use, Vitamin E tackles dryness, making your hair strong, smooth, and shiny.

 How To Use Vitamin E For Hair Growth